Direct measurement of osmotic pressure and interparticle interactions in colloidal dispersions

 Figure \ref{Fig:3} shows the dependence of $\varPi$ on the area fraction $\phi$.
 To assess the plausibility of the experimental results, these results were compared with those of Brownian dynamics simulations.
-These simulations were performed using the same parameters as those used in the experiment: $T = 300$ K, $D = 1.7\times 10^{-2}$ \textmu m$^2$/s, $a=2.67$ \textmu m and $k=104 \ k_\text{B}T/a^2$.
-Notably, $D$ was estimated from the trajectories of the Brownian motion of a polystyrene particle (see Supplementary Information).
-The experimentally obtained $\varPi$ (blue dots) agrees well with the simulated $\varPi$ data (red crosses), suggesting that our colloidal particles behave as an ideal Brownian system.
+These simulations were performed by approximating $U_\text{pair}$ with a Yukawa potential, $U_\text{pair}=\epsilon_\text{Y}\frac{\exp[-\kappa (l-\sigma_\text{c})]}{l/\sigma_\text{c}}$, using the same parameters as those used in the experiment.
+The corresponding parameter values are summarized in the Supplementary Information.
+The experimentally obtained $\varPi$ (blue dots) roughly agrees with the simulated $\varPi$ data (red crosses), suggesting that our colloidal particles can be approximated as a Brownian system.

-Furthermore, we briefly discuss osmotic pressure in a Brownian particle dispersion based on a theoretical model.\cite{russel1991colloidal,brady1993brownian} The dispersion of Brownian particles behaves as a thermodynamic system, and its osmotic pressure is defined as the negative derivative of the Helmholtz free energy with respect to volume at a constant temperature.
+We now briefly discuss osmotic pressure in a Brownian particle dispersion based on a theoretical model.\cite{russel1991colloidal,brady1993brownian} Although our system deviates from the ideal monodisperse hard-sphere model assumed in this theory (e.g., due to a softened hard-sphere potential and slight polydispersity), comparison with this model still provides a useful reference for evaluating our experimental results.
+The dispersion of Brownian particles behaves as a thermodynamic system, and its osmotic pressure is defined as the negative derivative of the Helmholtz free energy with respect to volume at a constant temperature.
 In our system, which is assumed to be two-dimensional, $\varPi$ is approximated as the negative derivative of the free energy with respect to area rather than volume.
-Considering the standard statistical mechanical relationships among free energy, partition function, and pair potential, the osmotic pressure is derived as \cite{hansen2013theory},
+Considering the standard statistical mechanical relationships among free energy, partition function, and interparticle interaction $U_\text{int}$, the osmotic pressure is derived as \cite{hansen2013theory},

 where $g(l)$ is the pair correlation function and $n$ is the number density of the colloidal particles.
-In the hard-sphere model, the pair potential becomes zero, when particles are separated such that their interparticle distance exceeds the range where they can contact, and diverges to infinity if the particles overlap.
+In the hard-sphere model, the interparticle interaction becomes zero, when particles are separated such that their interparticle distance exceeds the range where they can contact, and diverges to infinity if the particles overlap.
 Consequently, the osmotic pressure can be described in a simplified form:\cite{hansen2013theory}

-where $g(2a)$ is the value of the pair correlation function at the contact, which is given by $ g(2a) = \frac{1-7\phi/16}{(1-\phi)^2} -\frac{\phi^3}{2^6(1-\phi)^4}$ in the considered $\phi$ regime,\cite{luding2001global} and $\varPi$ is expanded as
+where $g(2a)$ is the value of the pair correlation function at the contact, which is given by $ g(2a) = \frac{1-7\phi/16}{(1-\phi)^2} -\frac{\phi^3}{2^6(1-\phi)^4}$ in the considered $\phi$ regime,\cite{luding2001global} and $\varPi$ is expanded as,